Barney Oldfield: Performances

 Oldfield starred as himself for ten weeks in the Broadway musical The Vanderbilt Cup (1906).

 He also appeared in movies, including the silent film Barney Oldfield's Race for a Life (1913), where he raced against a train to rescue a heroine tied to the train tracks.
 He was also featured in The First Auto (1927) as an early pioneer of the automotive history.
 He was a technical advisor for the Vanderbilt Cup sequence in the feature film Back Street (1941).
 He starred as himself in a racing film titled Blonde Comet, the story of a young woman trying to achieve success as a racecar driver.
+He also appeared as himself in the 1924 Charley Chase short Young Oldfield.

 Racing safety

 Bob Burman, one of Oldfield's rivals and closest friends, was killed in a wreck during a race in Corona, California.
-Oldfield and Harry Arminius Miller, who developed and built carburetors and was one of the most famous engine builders, worked after that to design a racecar that was not only fast and durable, but would protect the driver in the event of an accident.
-They built a racecar with a roll cage inside a streamlined driver's compartment, which completely enclosed the driver, calling it the "Golden Submarine".
+Oldfield and Harry Arminius Miller, who developed and built carburetors and was one of the most famous engine builders, worked after that to design a racecar that was not only fast and durable but would protect the driver in the event of an accident.
+They built a racecar with a roll cage inside a streamlined driver's compartment, which completely enclosed the driver, calling it the "Golden Submarine."

 Business ventures

 Oldfield helped fellow racer Carl G. Fisher found the Fisher Automobile Company in Indianapolis.
 This is widely considered the first automobile dealership in the United States.

-He also developed what was called the Oldfield tire for Firestone.
+Oldfield also developed what was called the Oldfield tire for Firestone.
 In its slogan, Firestone touted that Oldfield had said, "Firestone Tires are my only life insurance".
 In 1924, the Kimball Truck Co. of Los Angeles built the only 1924 Oldfield.

-Awards and recognition
+Awards and honors

-The Oakshade Raceway in Wauseon, Ohio, Oldfield's birthplace, holds an annual race named for him.